 Church, as we teach our women what it means to pursue “biblical womanhood,” may we clarify our definition and broaden our understanding, moving beyond marriage and motherhood.

 May we as the church learn how to better respond to our single and barren sisters, helping them become all that God has called and gifted them to be, without diminishing their season of life.
-May we better illustrate biblical manhood and womanhood through fear of the Lord, rather than through our titles and our roles.
+May we better illustrate biblical womanhood through fear of the Lord, rather than through our titles and our roles.

 May we as women learn to be marked by our fear of the Lord, living in gratitude of the gospel.
 May our lives, like Ruth’s, illustrate Proverbs 31 through the work of our hands and the posture of our hearts.